-371 The evolution of the V{pm} field is shown in the bottom row of Figure 13.
-The potential intensity increases rapidly south of Svalbard as the cut-off cyclone moves out over open water.
+The evolution of the V{pm} field is shown in the bottom row of Figure 13.
+The potential intensity for cyclops develops rapidly south of Svalbard as the cut-off cyclone moves out over open water.

-373 Under these conditions, almost all the surface flux that drives the cyclop is in the form of 374 sensible, rather than latent heat flux, and the background state has a nearly dry (rather than 375 moist) adiabatic lapse rate.
-As shown by Cronin and Chavas (2019) and Velez-Pardo and 376 Cronin (2023), surface flux-driven cyclones can develop in perfectly dry convecting 377 environments, though they generally reach smaller fractions of their potential intensity and lack 378 the long tail of the radial profile of azimuthal winds that is a consequence of the dry stratification 379 resulting from background moist convection (Chavas and Emanuel, 2014).
+Under these conditions, almost all the surface flux that drives the cyclop is in the form of sensible, rather than latent, heating, and the background state has a nearly dry (rather than moist) adiabatic lapse rate.
+As shown by Cronin and Chavas (2019) and Velez-Pardo and Cronin (2023), surface flux-driven cyclones can develop in perfectly dry convecting environments, though they generally reach smaller fractions of their potential intensity and lack the long tail of the radial profile of azimuthal winds that is a consequence of the dry stratification resulting from background moist convection (Chavas and Emanuel 2014).
 They also have larger eyes relative to their overall diameters.
-Given the low temperatures at which they occur, 380 381 polar lows may be as close to the Cronin-Chavas dry limit as one might expect to see in Earth's 382 climate.
+Given the low temperatures at which they occur, polar lows may be as close to the Cronin-Chavas dry limit as one might expect to see in earth's climate.

-Figure 13: 400 hPa geopotential height (km; a-c), 950 hPa geopotential height (km; d-f), and V{pm} (ms-1,g-i), at 02:00 GMT on February 25th (left), 26th (center), and 27th (right), 1987.
-From ERA-5 reanalysis.
+Figure 13: 400 hPa geopotential height (km; a-c), 950 hPa geopotential height (km; dif), and V{pm} (ms-1,g-i), at 02:00 GMT on February 25th (left), 26th (center), and 27th (right), 1987.
+From ERA-5 reanalyses.

-386 One interesting feature of polar waters in winter is that the thermal stratification is sometimes 387 reversed from normal, with warmer waters lying beneath cold surface waters.
-This is made 388 possible, in part, by strong salinity stratification, that keeps the cold water from mixing with the 389 warmer waters below.
-Therefore, it is possible for polar lows to generate warm, rather than cold, 390 wakes, and this would feed back positively on their intensity.
-This seems to happen in roughly 391 half the documented cases of polar lows in the Nordic seas (Tomita and Tanaka, 2024).
+One interesting feature of polar waters in winter is that the thermal stratification is sometimes reversed from normal, with warmer waters lying beneath cold surface waters.
+This is made possible, in part, by strong salinity stratification, that keeps the cold water from mixing with the warmer waters below.
+Therefore, it is possible for polar lows to generate warm, rather than cold, wakes, and this would feed back positively on their intensity.
+This seems to happen in roughly half the documented cases of polar lows in the Nordic seas (Tomita and Tanaka 2024).

-392 3.4 Polar low over the Sea of Japan, December, 2009
+d.
+Polar low over the Sea of Japan, December, 2009

-393 Polar lows are not uncommon in the Sea of Japan, forming when deep, cold air masses from climatology (Yanase and co-authors, 2016).
-A satellite image of one such storm is shown in
+Polar lows are not uncommon in the Sea of Japan, forming when deep, cold air masses from Eurasia flow out over relatively warm ocean.
+They are frequent enough to warrant a climatology (Yanase and co-authors 2016).
+A satellite image of one such storm is shown in Figure 14.